Teaching English in Medellin

 Beginner English Students

 Those first 6 months are amazing because they learn so much and they get very motivated.
-Teaching beginners was fun at the beginning, then exhausting.
+Teaching beginner classes were fun at the beginning, then exhausting.
 I would not want to teach beginners every semester.

-I have a lot of respect for those teachers that do it day in and day out, like my friend in the picture below, Fry, one of the best damned teachers I’ve ever seen.
-When I first started at Blendex I sat in on a few of his classes, the guy is very talented and I have never heard him speak in Spanish, ever.
+I have a lot of respect for those teachers that do it day in and day out, like my friend in the picture below, Fry, one of the best-damned teachers I’ve ever seen.
+When I first started at Blendex I sat in on a few of his classes, the guy is very talented and I have never heard him speak Spanish, ever.

 His students come to class very motivated because he pushes them and doesn’t set a bar, he keeps pushing until the students are ready for the advanced level.

-Surprisingly, he is not the only great teacher at Blendex, there’s Freddy, who has a very relaxed approach, which puts pressure off the students.
+Surprisingly, he is not the only great teacher at Blendex, there’s Freddy, who has a very relaxed approach, which removes pressure from the students.